 The result was an organization called “Passports for Pets,” and because of the untiring efforts by the Fretwells and 10,000 members and many volunteers who pushed for changes in the pet entry system, there is now in place a specific method of bringing cats and dogs into the UK without going through quarantine.

-A happy note is that over 10,000 pets have been brought into the UK without any incident of rabies since the inception of the program.
+A happy note is that over 10,000 pets have been brought into the UK without any incident of rabies since the inception of the program as of the 10th anniversary.
 The Pet Travel Scheme was certainly a victory for pets traveling to the UK!

 Updated information on bringing a pet to the UK.